MuellerSeb/mlabtex/README.md

  - `render_latex` -- A renderer for latex-code to produce image files.
  - `mlabtex     ` -- A renderer for latex code in mayavi.
+ - `mlabimg     ` -- A renderer for image files in mayavi.

 Installation
 ------------